-- (c) have achieved a mark of at least 40 in the specified number of credits - 7.3.3 To pass with Merit, a Registered Student must - (a) achieve the weighted mean marks stated in Regulation 7.3.2 (b) - (b) pass all modules taken as part of the programme - 7.3.4 To pass with Distinction, a Registered Student must - (a) achieve the weighted mean marks as stated in Regulation 7.3.2 (b) - (b) pass all modules taken as part of the programme - 7.3.2 In order to be achieve the award of Postgraduate Certificate, Postgraduate Diploma or Master's Degree, Registered Students are required to: - (a) achieve the minimum number of credits as specified in Regulation 7.3.2 (a); and - (b) have gained the weighted mean marks as specified in Regulation 7.3.2 (a); and - (c) have achieved a mark of at least 40 in the specified number of credits - 7.3.3 To pass with Merit, a Registered Student must - (a) achieve the mark stated in Regulation 7.3.2 (b) - (b) pass all modules taken as part of the programme achieve the weighted mean marks as stated in Regulation 7.3.2 (a) - 7.3.4 To pass with Distinction, a Registered Student must - (a) achieve the weighted mean marks as stated in Regulation 7.3.2 (b) - (b) pass all modules taken as part of the programme - 7.3.5 For Postgraduate Research Students taking taught modules as part of their research programme, the satisfactory completion and achievement of credit in the taught modules is required before they can be recommended for the award of the research qualification for which they are registered. - 7.3.6 A Registered Student on an apprenticeship programme will need to successfully pass their End Point Assessment (EPA) to be eligible for the award of their Degree.
-For apprenticeship programmes that are not integrated the EPA will be administered by an external organisation.
+- 7.3.1 The class of award of each Registered Student shall be determined in accordance with University Regulations. - 7.3.2 In order to be achieve the award of Postgraduate Certificate, Postgraduate Diploma or Taught Postgraduate Degree, Registered Students are required to: - (a) achieve the minimum number of credits as specified in Regulation 7.3.2 (a); and - (b) have gained the weighted mean marks as specified in Regulation 7.3.2 (a); and - (c) have achieved a mark of at least 40 in the specified number of credits - 7.3.3 To pass with Merit, a Registered Student must - (a) achieve the weighted mean marks stated in Regulation 7.3.2 (b) - (b) pass all modules taken as part of the programme - 7.3.4 To pass with Distinction, a Registered Student must - (a) achieve the weighted mean marks as stated in Regulation 7.3.2 (b) - (b) pass all modules taken as part of the programme - 7.3.5 For Postgraduate Research Students taking taught modules as part of their research programme, the satisfactory completion and achievement of credit in the taught modules is required before they can be recommended for the award of the research qualification for which they are registered. - 7.3.6 A Registered Student on a degree apprenticeship programme will need to successfully pass their End Point Assessment (EPA) to be eligible for the award of their Degree.
+For degree apprenticeship programmes that are not integrated the EPA will be administered by an external organisation.
 Before the EPA, a Registered Student is required to pass the gateway, where they are assessed to ensure they are ready to undertake the EPA.